 July 12, 2011 – The Center reached a landmark agreement with the Fish and Wildlife Service compelling the agency to move forward in the protection process for 757 species, including the Montana Arctic grayling.

-December 4, 2014 – The Center for Biological Diversity, Western Watersheds Project, Butte resident Pat Munday and former Montana fishing guide George Wuerthner filed a formal notice of intent to sue the U.S. Fish and Wildlife Service over the agency'sdecision to deny protection to a unique population of Arctic grayling in Montana.
+February 5, 2015 – The Center for Biological Diversity, Western Watersheds Project, Butte resident Pat Munday and former Montana fishing guide George Wuerthner filed a lawsuit against the Fish and Wildlife Service over the agency's decision to deny protection to a unique population of Arctic grayling in Montana.

 |Photo © Ernest Keeley||HOME / DONATE NOW / SIGN UP FOR E-NETWORK / CONTACT US / PHOTO USE /|